Digesting a codebase before a model reads it

 TL;DR

-• estate-wiki is an internal, self-updating wiki for the Jollyes backend estate: one page per Bitbucket repo, regenerated by a scheduled agent that re-reads the code on a cadence, if there’s been a change.
+• estate-wiki is an internal, self-updating wiki for the Jollyes backend estate: one page per Bitbucket repo, regenerated by a scheduled agent that re-reads the code on a cadence, skipping repos that haven’t changed.
 The docs are a generated artefact, so they cannot rot.

 • Each repo read produces two views from one pass: a README human view and a CLAUDE.md machine view, rendered together with a structured facts blob that agents consume via an MCP.

-• To help produce better outputs, key files from the repos (which are too convoluted, big, or unsafe to feed a model raw like a DAG or SSIS package) are digested deterministically first.
+• To help produce better outputs, key files from the repos (like DAGs or SSIS packages which are too big, convoluted, or unsafe to feed in raw) are digested deterministically first.

 • There’s a fun symmetry between each file being pre-digested into an information-rich summary and the project as a whole condensing the estate into a summary other agents query: like Russian dolls of information.